 Carers in the UK

-To put a figure on what these unsung heroes do, the value of unpaid care in the UK is estimated to be worth £132 billion a year.
+To put a figure on what these unsung heroes do, the value of unpaid care in the UK is estimated to be worth at least £132 billion a year.

-Eight major charities including Age UK, Carers UK, and Macmillan are calling on the Government to do more to recognise the contribution unpaid careers make and to provide better support.
+Major charities including Age UK, Carers UK, and Macmillan have called on the Government to do more to recognise the contribution unpaid carers make and to provide better support.

 If you’re a carer, here’s some information on the Carer's Allowance and other financial help available.

 Carer’s Allowance is a benefit you can claim if you care for someone at least 35 hours a week.

 You don’t have to be related to, or live with the person you provide care to, to get the financial help.

 So, you could claim if they are a friend, neighbour or relative.